MarchMol/web_blog/frontend/README.md

 Contains logic and style for the pages to render

 ## Dependencies:
-js-md5: This library is used for generating MD5 hashes, which can be useful for various purposes such as hashing passwords or creating checksums.
+**js-md5**: This library is used for generating MD5 hashes, which can be useful for various purposes such as hashing passwords or creating checksums.
-jwt-decode: This library is used for decoding JSON Web Tokens (JWT) in JavaScript, allowing you to extract information from JWTs without requiring a server-side implementation.
+**jwt-decode**: This library is used for decoding JSON Web Tokens (JWT) in JavaScript, allowing you to extract information from JWTs without requiring a server-side implementation.

 ## File Structure:
 ### Api
 The useApi hook is designed to facilitate data fetching and management in React applications.
 It provides functionality for making HTTP requests with various methods such as GET, POST, and DELETE.
 Additionally, it handles loading states and error handling.